pololu/libpololu-avr/README.txt

-If you have the source repository of the library instead of a binary distribution, you will need to build the library (.a) files by running "make" and also copy all the files in the "src" directory into the "pololu" subfolder.
+If you have the source repository of the library instead of a binary distribution, you will need to build the library (.a) files by running "make" and also copy all the files in the "src" subfolder into the "pololu" subfolder.

-Next, copy libpololu_*.a into your avr-gcc "lib" subdirectory.
+Next, copy libpololu_*.a into your avr-gcc "lib" subfolder.

-Finally, copy the entire "pololu" subfolder into your avr-gcc "include" subdirectory.
+Finally, copy the entire "pololu" subfolder into your avr-gcc "include" subfolder.

 You are now ready to use the Pololu AVR library.